thesofakillers/thesofakillers/README.md

 Hi, I’m [Giulio](https://www.giuliostarace.com), welcome to my GitHub profile.
 I use GitHub for a variety of things, and I tend to keep my old work around as a way to look back and reminisce.
 Hopefully this little blurb helps you find what you're after.
 If you're just browsing, I've marked my favorite stuff with a ★.

+Psst!
+Click on the triangles to reveal more info for each section.

 <details>
 <summary><h2>🤖 AI-related Projects</h2></summary>